Philosophy: Ethics

 Ethics, also known as moral philosophy, studies what constitutes right conduct.
 It is also concerned with the moral evaluation of character traits and institutions.
 It explores what the standards of morality are and how to live a good life.
-Philosophical ethics addresses such basic questions as "Are moral obligations relative?"; "Which has priority: well-being or obligation?"; and "What gives life meaning?"
+Philosophical ethics addresses such basic questions as "Are moral obligations relative?", "Which has priority: well-being or obligation?", and "What gives life meaning?"

-The main branches of ethics are meta-ethics, normative ethics, and applied ethics.
-Meta-ethics asks abstract questions about the nature and sources of morality.
+The main branches of ethics are metaethics, normative ethics, and applied ethics.
+Metaethics asks abstract questions about the nature and sources of morality.
 It analyzes the meaning of ethical concepts, like right action and obligation.
 It also investigates whether ethical theories can be true in an absolute sense and how to acquire knowledge of them.
 Normative ethics encompasses general theories of how to distinguish between right and wrong conduct.
 It helps guide moral decisions by examining what moral obligations and rights people have.
 Applied ethics studies the consequences of the general theories developed by normative ethics in specific situations, for example, in the workplace or for medical treatments.

 Within contemporary normative ethics, consequentialism, deontology, and virtue ethics are influential schools of thought.
 Consequentialists judge actions based on their consequences.
 One such view is utilitarianism, which argues that actions should increase overall happiness while minimizing suffering.
 Deontologists judge actions based on whether they follow moral duties, such as abstaining from lying or killing.
 According to them, what matters is that actions are in tune with those duties and not what consequences they have.
 Virtue theorists judge actions based on how the moral character of the agent is expressed.
 According to this view, actions should conform to what an ideally virtuous agent would do by manifesting virtues like generosity and honesty.